umasse/khcoaching/content/success_stories.md

 Her coaching presence and the safe atmosphere that she creates are a perfect combo to reflect, mirror and grow.
 Her teaching background and natural curiosity feel like a genuine combination to make the right questions.

-Not feeling judged or disregarded at any time plus all the above helps to sit on an environment that allows vulnerability to flow, and with that answers to your own questions just appear.
+Not feeling judged or disregarded at any time, plus all the above, helps to sit on an environment that allows vulnerability to flow, and with that answers to your own questions just appear.

 The combination of those factors and her Positive Intelligence techniques have really helped me to get out of “the feeling stuck” sensation and realize other ways of acting, thinking and overcoming personal and professional issues.

-I could not recommend her enough to anyone going through a transitioning situation on their lives.
+I could not recommend her enough to anyone going through a transition in their lives.

 <div class="meta">